drian0/ac_tech_prototype/README.md

 See also [texture types](http://sauerbraten.org/docs/editref.html#texture) and [shaders table](http://sauerbraten.org/docs/editref.html#setuniformparam).

-To migrate [PBR textures](https://learnopengl.com/PBR/Theory) to conventional textures proceed as follows:
+If you download new [PBR textures](https://learnopengl.com/PBR/Theory) from the web you need to convert them first to conventional textures:

 - COLOR + AO -> DIFFUSE
    - blend the COLOR texture with the AO texture using 'multiply' blending function